List on Bids44 →

 How Much Is a Used Samsung Galaxy S24+ Worth in India?

-A used Samsung Galaxy S24+ is worth ₹25,000 to ₹71,000 in India in 2026, depending on its overall condition, storage variant, and whether you have the original box and accessories.
-This price range reflects units that are now two years old, having launched in early 2024.
-A “like new” 512GB model will fetch the highest price, while a “fair” condition 256GB unit will be at the lower end.
+A used Samsung Galaxy S24+ is worth ₹25,000 to ₹71,000 in India in 2026, depending on its overall condition, storage variant, and included accessories.
+This wide range reflects factors like battery health, screen integrity, and whether the original box and charger are still with the phone.
+A unit in pristine “Like New” condition will naturally command a premium, while a “Fair” condition phone with visible wear will be at the lower end.

 Is the Samsung Galaxy S24+ Still Worth It in 2026?